Adelaide Plains Council: History

 In September 2016, the council's name was changed to be Adelaide Plains Council, reflecting its extent and location on the northern Adelaide Plains.

 Geography

 The Adelaide Plains Council includes the towns and localities of Calomba, Dublin, Fischer, Korunye, Lewiston, Lower Light, Mallala, Middle Beach, Parham, Port Gawler, Redbanks, Thompson Beach, Two Wells, Webb Beach and Windsor, and parts of Barabba, Grace Plains, Long Plains, Reeves Plains and Wild Horse Plains.

 Councillors

 The Adelaide Plains Council has a directly-elected mayor.

+On 9 December 2021 a Government Gazette announced that a review of the Adelaide Plains Council's composition and elector representation arrangements had occurred and been certified, the following arrangements took effect from polling day of the periodic Local Government Elections held in November 2022.